Best Things to Do in Friedrichshafen at Lake Constance

 Friedrichshafen has a small airport, and it’s actually one of my favorites on duty because it’s so small and cute.
 Everyone knows everyone around here and the atmosphere is rather familiar unlike at larger airports.

-There are good connections within Germany from here to Frankfurt (and you’ll probably meet me on one of these occasionally).
-If you are traveling from further away, just have a look, maybe there is a suitable connection via Frankfurt for you.
+There are good connections within Germany from here to Frankfurt (yes, I’m there sometimes – feel free to say hello if you’re flying :) ).
+If you are traveling from further away, just have a look at the following link; maybe there is a suitable connection via Frankfurt for you.

 Friedrichshafen has a small long-distance train station (Friedrichshafen Stadt), which is centrally located.
 From here, for example, there are trains to Frankfurt, Stuttgart, Ulm, Innsbruck and Basel and an Intercity connection to Dortmund, Düsseldorf and Cologne.